matuteiglesias/journal/content/Dev/2025-01-30_Development_of_n8n-based_RAG_System.md

 ## 📅 2025-01-30 — Session: Development of n8n-based RAG System

 **🕒 14:10–17:45**
-**🏷️ Labels**: n8n, RAG, Supabase, vectorization, workflow, document processing
+**🏷️ Labels**: N8N, RAG, Supabase, Vectorization, Workflow, Document Processing
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-To develop and enhance a Retrieval-Augmented Generation (RAG) system using n8n and Supabase, focusing on [[workflow]] setup, document processing, and vectorization.
+To develop and enhance a Retrieval-Augmented Generation (RAG) system using n8n and Supabase, focusing on workflow setup, document processing, and vectorization.

 ### Key Activities
-- Set up the RAG [[workflow]] in n8n, integrating Supabase for document processing and vectorization.
+- Set up the RAG workflow in n8n, integrating Supabase for document processing and vectorization.
 - Created a SQL function for similarity-based document retrieval using vector embeddings.
 - Evaluated the use of n8n vs [[Python]] for chunkization and vector storage.
 - Developed a dynamic vectorstore management system allowing on-the-fly updates.